MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

        :lineno-match:

 Next, we we change :varlink:`nPx` and :varlink:`nPy` so that we use two processes in each dimension, for a total of :math:`2*2 = 4` processes.
-In other words, we have subdivided the model grid into four separate tiles, and the model equations are solved in parallel on four separate processes
+Effectively, we have subdivided the model grid into four separate tiles, and the model equations are solved in parallel on four separate processes
 (presumably, on a unique physical processor or core).
 Because of the overlap regions (i.e., gridpoints along the tile edges are duplicated in two or more tiles), and limitations in the transfer speed of data between processes, the model will not run 4\ :math:`\times` faster, but should be at least 2-3\ :math:`\times` faster than running